githubEdit

 This example demonstrates using the map filter in Jinja to extract a specific attribute from each element in a sequence.

-• Applying the map Filter: The map filter is applied to the CTX.events variable.
+• Apply the map filter: The map filter is applied to the CTX.events variable.
 This Jinja2 filter iterates over each element in the given sequence.

-• Specifying the Attribute to Extract: The part attribute='details.name' tells the map filter to extract the name attribute from the details object within each element of CTX.events.
+• Specify the attribute to extract: The part attribute='details.name' tells the map filter to extract the name attribute from the details object within each element of CTX.events.

 • Filters (jsonpath_query, map): Streamline the process with specialized functionality.
 Choose jsonpath_query for deep JSON navigation and map for straightforward, uniform transformations.